golems/HuboCan/README.md

 HuboCmd: Provides the API for sending control commands

 HuboAgg: Provides an interface for aggregating commands which are sent by users

+HuboRT: Provides an interface for daemonizing and managing a process, as well as handling real-timeness

 The executable delivered with this package is called hubo_interface which makes use of the HuboCan, HuboState, and HuboAgg libraries in order to facilitate a closed control loop with the CAN hardware.